 All communications regarding entrance to the M.B.A. or M.S.M. graduate program at Belhaven College should be addressed to the office of adult studies.
-Inquiries regarding the M.Ed. graduate program should be directed to the graduate teacher education office as listed in the directory of communications in the catalogue.
+Inquiries regarding the M.Ed. and M.A.T. graduate programs should be directed to the graduate teacher education office as listed in the directory of communications in the catalogue.
 Eligibility for admission will be determined when the application, application fee, and transcripts have been received by the College.